 Open Spaces 2018: A Kansas City Arts Experience (August 25 – October 28, 2018)

-Open Spaces 2018 was a new, two-month arts event that featured art installations in open spaces across the city, showcasing the city’s famed parks and boulevards, as well as urban spaces and existing arts and cultural venues.
+Open Spaces 2018 was a two-month arts event that featured art installations in open spaces across the city, showcasing the city’s famed parks and boulevards, as well as urban spaces and existing arts and cultural venues.
 Art experiences included visual art and performances created by local, national and international artists.
 The event took place August 25 through October 28, 2018, with a hub of artistic activity in Kansas City’s largest park, Swope Park (October 12-14, 2018) and a network of additional venues throughout Kansas City.

 Open Spaces 2018 was a collaboration between the City’s Office of Culture and Creative Services and a private arts initiative, to create an event that highlights Kansas City’s arts, culture and creativity, one of 10 goals included in the KCMO Arts Convergence Plan.
 Access the Post-Open Spaces Report for more information.